| The way our ancestors cured ills.

 the intenal organs and muscles-especially those muscles connected with

+the birth canal.
 In addition to serving as a hormonal tonic, Dong Quai is a nerve tranquilizer.

 As "She" nourishes the brain, Dong Quai has a calming effect